 ACETAMINOPHEN; HYDROCODONE (a set a MEE noe fen; hye droe KOE done) is a pain reliever.
-It is used to treat mild to moderate pain.
+It is used to treat moderate to severe pain.

 Take this medicine by mouth.
 Follow the directions on the prescription label.
 Use a specially marked spoon or dropper to measure your dose.
 Ask your pharmacist if you do not have a dropper or measuring spoon.
 Do not use a household spoon.
 Follow the directions on the prescription label.
 If the medicine upsets your stomach, take it with food or milk.
 Do not take more medicine than you are told to take.